 Global Artist in Residence

 Karen Jacobsen, global artist in residence at HPU, is internationally recognized for her voiceover work and musical performances.
 Her voice has been featured in text-to-speech systems in more than 400 million GPS and smartphone devices worldwide, including the female Australian voice of the original Siri application featured on Apple iPhones, iPods and iPads.
 Karen mentors students in the arts, communication, business, and more.

-Graphic Designer in Residence
+Sales Professional in Residence